 Terri has worked for over twenty years in higher education with a special emphasis on historically underrepresented populations.
 Terri has worked in the areas of Women’s and Gender Studies, First Generation College Students, Nontraditional College Students and Diversity and Multicultural Education.
 Terri is very passionate about issues of education, equity, activism and social justice in helping others to succeed.

 Terri is a graduate of Eastern Michigan University in Ypsilanti, Michigan where she received both her Bachelor’s degree and Master’s degree.
 Terri received a diversity training certificate from the National Multicultural Institute for the Training of Trainers III: Advanced Facilitation Skills for Diversity Trainers in Washington, DC and has continued her education through trainings, workshops, seminars, webinars and classes advancing her skills and development.
+After attending the “Teaching Peace in the 21st Century” Summer Institute for Faculty, she also received a certificate in Peace Studies Program Development from The Kroc Institute for International Peace Studies at the University of Notre Dame.
 She has worked in non-profits and in both private and public universities including past positions as the Director of the June Anderson Center for Women and Nontraditional Students at Middle Tennessee State University in Murfreesboro, Tennessee and Director of Multicultural Affairs at Saint Mary’s College in Notre Dame, Indiana.

 Terri enjoys working with students, staff and faculty in university settings and working in the community.
 Terri has taught in the classroom and facilitated conversations on diversity in the residence halls, with athletes, fraternities, sororities and numerous student and community organizations.
 Terri is the author of three books of poetry and a children’s book.